IMAP to Exchange Migration

 Refer to the EdbMails detailed steps on connecting to single and multiple users during IMAP migration.

-- Choose the specific mailboxes or individual folders you want to migrate, and once your selection is complete, click ‘Next’ to proceed.
+- Select the required mailboxes or specific folders you want to migrate, then click ‘Next’ after completing your selection.

-- Click the ‘Add New Connection’ button to establish a new connection to the target Exchange Server.
-To use the previous connection, select it from the connection list and click the 'Connect to Existing' button to proceed.
+- Select ‘Add New Connection’ button to create a fresh connection with the target Exchange Server.
+If you prefer to continue with an earlier setup, choose it from the connection list and click ‘Connect to Existing’ to move forward.

 - Select the required connection options and click the ‘Next’ button.